davidmchris/machine-learning/projects/capstone/Project/capstone report.md

 ### Improvement

 While my A\* return algorithm was quite successful there are probably even better ways to explore the mazes in this scenario.
 One weakness of the A\* return algorithm is that is has to go from the start square to the goal without discovering any new walls.
-The robot doesn't actually need to traverse the final time from the start to the goal, instead a more complex stopping criterion could be implemented where it would check to see if it has discovered the optimal path without having to actually traverse it.
+The robot doesn't actually need to traverse the final time from the start to the goal; instead a more complex stopping criterion could be implemented where it would check to see if it has discovered the optimal path without having to actually traverse it.
 This would basically require the robot to run simulations of itself before making each move.